 Global Leaders in Media Law Practice

 Baker McKenzie has in-depth knowledge of the entertainment, communications and e-commerce industries.
 The team has exceptional experience advising on legal and commercial matters, including complex technology licensing and regulatory issues, cross-border mergers and acquisitions and outsourcing.
-Practice leader works closely with key practitioner Anna L. Gamvros who is well regarded nationally.
+Practice leader manages the team, working across a range of industry cases, with global and domestic clients.

 Bird & Bird’s media group includes sports and digital business as core focus areas.
 The TMT practice also works with multiple mobile game publishers.
 Head of division Justin Walkey, who has been based in Hong Kong since 2012, works closely with Michelle Chan on local and regional cases with commercial, regulatory and intellectual property aspects.
 The team also advises on corporate and transactional matters.